JackieGanyo/datafun-06-eda/README.md

 Choose a categorical column and use df['column_name'].value_counts() to display the count of each category.
 Use a loop to show the value counts for all categorical columns.

 Jupyter Notebook / Python cell example:
+"""

-Inspect value counts by categorical column df.value_counts()
+#Inspect value counts by categorical column
+df.value_counts()

-Inspect value counts for all categorical columns for col in df.select_dtypes(include=['object', 'category']).columns:
+#Inspect value counts for all categorical columns
+for col in df.select_dtypes(include=['object', 'category']).columns:
     # Display count plot
     sns.countplot(x=col, data=df)
     plt.title(f'Distribution of {col}')
     plt.show()

-Show all plots
+#Show all plots
 plt.show()
+"""
 Afterwards, use a Markdown cell to document your observations.

 #### Step 6.
 Initial Data Transformation and Feature Engineering